eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Introduction

-An alternative approach is the use of \glspl*{nn} for processing event-based data, which has demonstrated remarkable success in modelling and understanding the nature of these biological vision systems.
+An alternative approach is the use of \glspl*{nn} for processing event-based data, which has demonstrated remarkable success in modelling and understanding the nature of biological vision systems.
 One significant drawback of \glspl*{ebc}, however, is their incompatibility with conventional \gls*{nn} models, such as \glspl*{cnn}.
-This requires the use of complex data encoding schemes to convert the sparse asynchronous stream of events into a frame-based representation that can be handled by \glspl*{cnn}, as demonstrated by researchers \citep{evflownetZhu18, egoflownetZihao19, biflowWan22} who have implemented U-net \citep{unetWeng15} like architectures for event-based optical flow estimation.
-However, such compression of event streams into frame-based representations results in loss of information, thereby limiting the potential of \glspl*{ebc}.
+This requires complex data encoding schemes to convert the sparse asynchronous stream of events into a frame-based representation that can be handled by \glspl*{cnn}.
+This approach has been demonstrated by researchers \citep{evflownetZhu18, egoflownetZihao19, biflowWan22} who implemented U-Net-like architectures \citep{unetRonneberger15, unetWeng15} for event-based optical flow estimation.
+Compression of event streams into frame-based representations results in loss of information, thereby limiting the full potential of \glspl*{ebc}.
 As a result, there is a demand for newer paradigms specifically optimized for handling such data.
 An \gls*{snn} is one such brain-inspired computing model that relies on so-called spiking neurons to process information \citep{snnTavanaei19}.
 Spiking neurons are inherently designed to process temporal patterns, making them naturally compatible with the asynchronous stream of events.
-An interconnection of such spiking neurons in an \gls*{snn} allows them to effectively extract spatial features, enabling a comprehensive framework for encoding dynamic visual motion over time.
+The interconnection of spiking neurons in an \gls*{snn} allows them to effectively extract spatial features and encode dynamic visual motion over time.

+Sufficiently diverse and well-labelled datasets to facilitate model training remain scarce.
+Generating real-world data is both expensive and time-consuming, often requiring specialized equipment to obtain corresponding ground truth data as an alternative to the tedious process of manual annotations by human experts.
+For instance, datasets such as MVSEC \citep{mvsecZhu18} and DSEC \citep{dsecGehrig21} utilize 3D LiDARs to create a 3D map of the environment.
+The reconstructed environment is then projected onto the \gls*{ebc} sensor to generate a dense optical flow for use as ground truth during training.
+However, the resulting optical flow is affected by clock synchronization issues and incomplete coverage, failing to fully represent the event sequences captured by the sensor.
+As such, these real-world datasets may not be ideal for model training or evaluation, which stresses the need for a synthetic alternative.